James Bond Cars, Featuring the Classic Aston Martin

 |This is not the actual car, but similar|

 In "You Only Live Twice," James Bond had to drive a Japanese car, and this is the one.
-It was driven by Bond girl Aki.
+It was driven by Bond girl Aki, who helps James Bond escape from some trouble.
 This was a special model, as no convertibles were sold in this form.
 Sean Connery was so big that he barely fit in it.
 Only 300 GTs total were made.

 Ford Mustang Mach

 Bond didn't only drive European cars.
-In "Diamonds are Forever," set partly in Las Vegas, he drives one while evading the police.
-The famous sequence is when he has to go up on two wheels to get down a narrow alleyway.
-The roots of this car, though, go back to "Goldginger," the Ford Mustang's first model year.
-Tilly Masterson drove one in the Swiss Alps in that film.
-It also was the car that Steve McQueen drove in the famous "Bullitt" car chase in San Frnacisco.
+In "Diamonds are Forever," set partly in Las Vegas, Sean Connery as James Bond drives one while evading the police.
+Its most famous sequence is when Bond has to go up on two wheels to get down a narrow alleyway.
+The roots of this car, though, go back to "Goldfinger," the Ford Mustang's first model year.
+Tilly Masterson drove one in the Swiss Alps in that film, produced during the first year that Ford produced the Mustang.
+It also, incidentally, was the car that Steve McQueen drove in the famous "Bullitt" car chase in San Francisco.

 Flying AMC PacerThis is the flying car in which the villain escaped in "The Main with the Golden Gun."